-The National Park Service and Federal Highway Administration announced that, beginning in mid-July of this year, the two agencies will rehabilitate 12 miles of Highway 101 around Lake Crescent and four miles of East Beach Road.
+The National Park Service and Federal Highway Administration announced that, beginning in mid-July 2017, the two agencies will rehabilitate 12 miles of Highway 101 around Lake Crescent and four miles of East Beach Road.
 This project will take an estimated three construction seasons to complete, starting in July of 2017 and ending in 2019, and will address safety and long-term maintenance issues.

 Visitors should plan and prepare for traffic delays during each construction season.